- The Fiscal

 - What You

-The Senate recently passed the bipartisan Infrastructure Investment and Jobs Act, which would provide new federal investment for infrastructure over the next five years.
-The legislation also includes various provisions that lawmakers claim will fully pay for the additional spending, but a cost estimate from the Congressional Budget Office (CBO) indicates that those pay-fors will not offset the full cost of the legislation, which will therefore add to the federal debt in the coming years.
+Today, President Biden signed the Infrastructure Investment and Jobs Act, bipartisan legislation that provides new federal investment for infrastructure over the next five years.
+The legislation also includes various provisions that lawmakers claim will fully pay for the additional spending, but a cost estimate from the Congressional Budget Office (CBO) indicates that those pay-fors will not offset the full cost of the bill.

 CBO expects the bipartisan package to increase discretionary spending by $415 billion and mandatory spending by $10 billion.
 Offsetting provisions are projected to reduce outlays by about $120 billion and increase revenues by about $50 billion.